nixworks/public/news/2015/10/23/README.md

 ##### Kuwait
 ### [Kuwait and France sealed a deal whereby the Gulf nation will upgrade its defense capabilities with $2.8 billion worth of military equipment.
 Defense experts cite the ongoing conflict in Iraqi Civil War, the June 2015 terror attack claimed by ISIS in Kuwait City, and a reluctance by the U.S. to supply Kuwait as reasons for the deal. ](/news/2015/10/23/kuwait-and-france-sealed-a-deal-whereby-the-gulf-nation-will-upgrade-its-defense-capabilities-with-2-8-billion-worth-of-military-equipment.md)
-_Context: Iraqi Civil War (2014-present), June 2015 terror attack, United States, ISIS, France, Gulf Arab states, Kuwait, Kuwait City_
+_Context: Kuwait, ISIS, Iraqi Civil War (2014-present), United States, Kuwait City, Gulf Arab states, June 2015 terror attack, France_

 ##### president
 ### [The president of Zimbabwe, Robert Mugabe, is awarded the Confucius Peace Prize, sometimes characterized as a Chinese alternative to the Nobel Peace Prize. ](/news/2015/10/23/the-president-of-zimbabwe-robert-mugabe-is-awarded-the-confucius-peace-prize-sometimes-characterized-as-a-chinese-alternative-to-the-nobe.md)